cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 The above query will return 24 results.
 This will not distinguish between nominative or genitive and will combine both if found.
-Most of the queries so far have not taken advantage of the reasoning capabilities that were discussed previously.
-Thus there is an alternative way for this query to be written so that it will do a similar thing, that is search for names irrespective of their grammatical case, but rely instead on reasoning rather than optionality.
+Most of the queries so far have not taken advantage of the reasoning capabilities that were [discussed previously]({% post_url 2020-06-22-Triplestores-Onotologies-Reasoning %}).
+Thus, there is an alternative way for this query to be written so that it will do a similar search, that is search for names irrespective of their grammatical case, but rely instead on reasoning rather than optionality.
 If the reader consults the definition of `nomName` predicate in the